This post may contain affiliate links. For more information, please read the full disclosure policy here.

 This was my epic lunch at @rudimentarycafe today.
 Please Melburnians, do yourself a favour and visit this Footscray establishment to try the pork belly.
 I guarantee it will not disappoint.
 Plus, they have swivel chairs | #melbourne #footscray #rudimentarycafe #foodporn #melbournemoments #visitmelbourne #melbournetodo

-Lord of the Fries are located around Melbourne, but I regularly walked past their store at Southern Cross Station.
-One day I decided to try the most talked about chips ever and they blew my mind.
+Lord of the Fries is located around Melbourne, but I regularly walked past their store at Southern Cross Station.
+One day I decided to try the most talked-about chips ever and they blew my mind.
 I love my fries crispy and these guys delivered every time.
-Lord of the Fries (also coolest name ever) focus on ethical vegetarian fast food, including burgers, hot dogs and my favourite fries.
+Lord of the Fries (also coolest name ever) focuses on ethical vegetarian fast food, including burgers, hot dogs and my favourite fries.

 Asian Beer Cafe is located in Melbourne Central, so it’s usually pretty busy in the evenings with workers and students.
 I recommend sharing the tapas dishes with friends.
 But they also do burgers, the usual pub grub, pizzas and very cheap jugs of beer and cider.

 Located close to Chin Chin, I really like Meatball and Wine Bar.
 They have a few tables set up outside in the laneway, which was nice on a spring evening.
-The food was also reasonably priced and delicious.
+The food is also a reasonable price and delicious.
 You can make your own dish and choose the meatball, sauce and “something for your balls to sit on.”
-I had the Meatball Smash, which was an open sandwich with veal and pork meatballs in a red sauce.
+However, I had the Meatball Smash, which was an open sandwich with veal and pork meatballs in a red sauce.
 So good.

 I used to walk past Banoi in Docklands weekly on the way from my apartment to the supermarket.
 Every time I strolled by I couldn’t believe the delicious scents coming from inside.
 So one day I texted my friend and said we had to eat here because it smelled so good and we did.
 Thankfully, the Vietnamese dishes lived up to the hype.
 They also do lunchtime specials for the many people who work in Docklands, so it’s a good time to visit to sample the best.

 I also have to mention the $3 borek and $1 churros you can purchase at the Queen Victoria Markets.
-There were basically the only reason I visited on a regular basis.
-Just kidding, the meat and produce is also ridiculously cheap.
+They’re basically the only reason I visited on a regular basis.
+Just kidding, the meat and produce are also ridiculously cheap.
 The market gets bonus points too because it hosts a winter/summer night market on Wednesdays, which features a lot of delicious local food stalls.

 So there you have it!
-My pretty comprehensive guide to my favourite Melbourne restaurants.
+My pretty comprehensive guide to my favourite Melbourne restaurants (if I don’t say so myself 😏).
 I know I still have so many other great places to visit, but this is a good starting point.